-The fundamental principle that the IT leader must employ is: always be attempting to increase your options rather than decrease your options.
+The fundamental principle that the IT leader must employ is: Always attempt to increase your options rather than decrease your options.
 The same lesson may be learned from the game of chess.
-In chess, how you got to a board position is irrelevant; it's a sunk cost.
-You only have to make the best move based on the position of the pieces as they stand when it's your turn.
+In chess, how you got to a board position is irrelevant; it’s a sunk cost.
+You only have to make the best move based on the position of the pieces as they stand when it’s your turn.
 When beginners play chess, the outcome is determined by blunders.
-When you're good enough at chess and you're losing, it feels like being slowly buried alive.
+When you’re good enough at chess and you’re losing, it feels like being slowly buried alive.
 You lose freedom of movement.
 You lose control of squares on the board.
 One by one your options are snuffed out by an inexorable stoppage of our stratagems.
-Eventually you have no move left to you at all: that's called a checkmate.
+Eventually you have no move left to you at all: that’s called a checkmate.

-- Freedom of What: Do you have the freedom to choose what module you'll in invest in?
+- Freedom of What: Do you have the freedom to choose what module you’ll invest in?
 Is your system a monolithic monster that must be treated as a whole, or is it modular, affording you the ability to prioritize which modules will be invested in at present?
-Have you accepted, perhaps with your own complicity, the idea that your project is a PERT chart of dependencies that force you to work on modules in a certain order?
+Have you accepted, perhaps with your own complicity, the idea that your project is a PERT chart of dependencies that forces you to work on modules in a certain order?

 - Freedom of When: Has your project fallen into the trap of having a single “done” date?
 Or do you have the ability to make many releases, each of which enhances functionality, perhaps based on learning from previous releases?
 Do you have the freedom to watch the system grow and make adjustments in releases based on what you learn?

 - Freedom of How: Do you have the freedom to decide how a module will be implemented?
 Can you take advantage of improving technology?
-For example, can you easily take advantage of a responsive frontend library to make your project mobile-friendly?
+For example, can you easily take advantage of a responsive front-end library to make your project mobile-friendly?
 Can you choose to use either a SQL database or a NoSQL storage solution without undue expense?
 If an open-source technology makes a proprietary solution obsolete, can you take advantage of it and add the savings to your budget?

 - Freedom of Who: Can you choose whom will work on your system?
 Are you forced to have only one firm work on it, or can you have multiple firms work on multiple modules, or even the same module?
-If you have to have only one vendor, how high is the energy barrier and cost of changing that vendor?
+If you have to work with only one vendor, how high is the energy barrier and cost of changing that vendor?

 In a perfect world, you’d design your project (through its growth and its planned final solution) to maximize each of these freedoms.

-Modern agile software methodologies and related technologies can assist you with these freedoms, but there's one additional thing you'll probably need, unless you can do it yourself.
-You don't have to have a staff full of technology superstars, but you must have one trusted person on your staff that can fully understand the technical aspects of your program, while you manage the less-technical aspects of it.
-If you don't have an architect, or someone who can a comprehend the whole system, you'll be at the mercy of people pushing self-interested agendas rather than the truth.
-It must be your highest priority to obtain at least one such person and empower them to fully understand your system, even if they aren't designing it.
+Modern agile software methodologies and related technologies can assist you with these freedoms, but there’s one additional thing you’ll probably need, unless you can do it yourself.
+You don’t need a staff full of technology superstars, but you must have one trusted person on your staff that can fully understand the technical aspects of your program, while you manage the less-technical aspects of it.
+If you don’t have an architect, or someone who can a comprehend the whole system, you’ll be at the mercy of people pushing self-interested agendas rather than the truth.
+It must be your highest priority to obtain at least one such person and empower them to fully understand your system, even if they aren’t designing it.
 This may require you to rearrange duties so that an appropriate person can play that role for you.
-If your system can't be understood by one person, you're doing something wrong.
-We don't mean that every line of code must be understood by this person.
-Here is a touchstone test: do you have one person who can draw a diagram (it may be a big diagram) of every component of your system and explain it to an outside technical expert in less than an hour?
+If your system can’t be understood by one person, you’re doing something wrong.
+We don’t mean that every line of code must be understood by this person.
+Here’s a touchstone test: Do you have one person who can draw a diagram (it may be a big diagram) of every component of your system and explain it to an outside technical expert in less than an hour?

 For example, with the help of a sufficient staff and direct access to end-users, agile story-based development can give you the Freedom of What you invest in, guided by designers who are informed by direct user interaction.
 Modern JSON-based APIs are a valuable part of this strategy by enforcing modularity and testability.
-Test-driven development, or at least designing for testability, further free you to work whatever modules you deem most important by decreasing the risk of making changes to a module.
+Test-driven development, or at least designing for testability, further free you to work on whatever modules you deem most important by decreasing the risk of making changes to a module.